FILMING LOCATIONS

 Scenes depicting graphic violence had to be trimmed to avoid an NC-17 rating.
 The production team cut approximately six or seven head smash sequences.
 The violence still lands hard in the final cut.
 It just doesn’t linger longer than necessary.

-What Critics Said about Obsession?
+What critics said about Obsession?

 Many compared it to Tim Robinson’s sketch show I Think You Should Leave.
 Both find horror in social situations spiraling beyond repair.
 Both use discomfort as their primary tool.
 Barker’s version simply removes the safety net of being a sketch.
 The consequences become real.